-PRESS RELEASE: LIVERPOOL’S SONG FOR KINDNESS CONTEST IN MEMORY OF JOHN LENNON INTRODUCES NEW PARTNERS
+PRESS RELEASE: LIVERPOOL’S INTERNATIONAL SONG FOR KINDNESS CONTEST IN MEMORY OF JOHN LENNON INTRODUCES NEW PARTNERS

-The Liverpool Song for Kindness (LSK) song contest that was launched in memory of John Lennon, in what would’ve been his 80th year, has brought on new partners.
+The International Song for Kindness Contest that was launched in memory of John Lennon, in what would’ve been his 80th year, has brought on new partners.
 In addition to global charity tuff.earth, Liverpool City Council and The Cavern Club running the competition, Liverpool Institute for Performing Arts (LIPA) and Strawberry Field are now part of the unique collaboration.

 Any genre will be considered for entry however the song must be an original piece of work submitted by the songwriter and performed by the songwriter or a nominated artist.
 To enter the competition, songwriters and musicians can submit their track (video or audio), song name, writer, performer, lyrics and where they are based via the competition’s online portal HERE.